Learning New Orleans Yatspeak and Slang

 Fleur de Lis

-You may be familiar with the three-petal lily symbol seen adorning everything everywhere in the city, but did you know it’s called a fleur-de-lis?
+You may be familiar with the three-petal lily symbol seen adorning everything everywhere in the city.
+But did you know it’s called a fleur-de-lis?
 Literally “lily flower.”
-French royalty has used it to represent Catholic saints, purity, light and, surprise, it’s the badge of France.
+French royalty has used it to represent Catholic saints, purity, light and, surprise.
+It’s the badge of France.

 If you’re not from New Orleans, you probably call those glorious cast-iron balconies “balconies,” but they’re galleries.
 You can only stand on a balcony, re: Juliet.
 But a gallery is a long, second-story outdoor walkway.